I researched Modern Satanic Cults to help Christians avoid Satan and move closer to God.

 On April 30, 1966, LaVey shaved his head and announced the founding of the Church of Satan.
 He shrewdly recognized the shock value of using the term church for worshiping.
 He performed satanic baptisms, weddings and funerals with widespread media coverage, and Karla began giving lectures on Satanism at universities and colleges.
 The Church attracted an international following, mostly middle-class, and included occultists, thrill seekers, curious people, racists, political right-wingers, and celebrities.

 In 1975 the Church suffered a serious loss of members, who left to form a new satanic organization, The Temple of Set.
-In the mid 1970’s the Church of Satan reorganized as a secret society headquartered in San Francisco, but membership began to rise again in the 1980’s.
+In the mid 1970’s the Church of Satan reorganized as a secret society headquartered in San Francisco, and membership began to rise again in the 1980’s.
 A number of other satanic groups formed in the United States in the 1970’s were defunct by the 1980’s, but satanic activities remain widespread on both sides of the Atlantic.
 The extent of Satanism was impossible to gauge, because of the great secrecy of many organizations.
-Some Satanists were associated with Neo-Nazi organizations and other Satanic cults were involved in drug, prostitution and pornography trade, and their members included white-collar professionals.
+Some Satanists were associated with Neo-Nazi organizations and other Satanic cults were involved in drug, prostitution and pornography trade, and their members included professionals.